Bytes Are All You Need: Transformers Operating Directly On File Bytes: Experimental Setup

-\subsubsection{Preprocessing}
+\subsection{Preprocessing}

-Some of our file encodings such as TIFF are not frequently used in machine learning datasets.
+Some file encodings such as TIFF and MP3 are not frequently used in machine learning datasets.
 To allow for comparisons on a single dataset across a variety of file encodings, we must re-encode files with different file encodings.

-At training time, we decode the file (e.g. read the contents into an RGB tensor in the case of images), then perform standard training augmentation (e.g. random cropping in the case of images), then save the result in the desired file encoding.
+At training time, we decode the file (e.g. read the contents into an RGB tensor in the case of images, or read the contents into a 1D tensor in the case of audio), then perform standard training augmentation (e.g. random cropping in the case of images, or temporal augmentation in the case of audio), then save the result in the desired file encoding.
 We find that standard training augmentation is important for model accuracy.
 Thus, our \textit{training} method is implicitly dependent on the input modality due to our augmentation.

 At \textit{inference} time, we do not need knowledge of the input modality.
 We only need to ensure that our model inputs use the correct file encoding.
 For example, for TIFF experiments on ImageNet, we precompute $224\times 224$ crops of the validation images and save them in the TIFF format.
 Such preprocessing is only necessary because the ImageNet validation set is not already stored in the desired format.
+Similarly, for audio classification, we re-encode the audio clips in Speech Commands V2 into the desired format before validation.